babelfish-for-postgresql/babelfish_project_website/_faq/troubleshooting.md

 ## Babelfish troubleshooting

-In this section, you will learn about the most common problems users face when dealing with Babelfish.
-It contains an overview of the most substantial issues and give solutions to common problems.
+This section explains some of the most common problems faced when working with Babelfish, and possible solutions.

-### Babelfish starts but I cannot run Microsoft SQL Server code
+### Babelfish starts but I cannot run SQL Server code

-There are a couple of reasons why this can happen.
-The most common one is that you have started Babelfish but `shared_preload_libraries` are not set properly.
+There are a couple of reasons this can happen.
+The most common reason is that you have started Babelfish before adding `babelfish_tds` to the `shared_preload_libraries` parameter in the `postgresql.conf` file.
+If you don't update the parameter value before starting the PostgreSQL server, the library required to process SQL Server commands won't load, and Babelfish won't run.
-Why is this important?
-Microsoft SQL Server support is loaded as a library which has to be configured at startup.
-Basically, the design of the hooks used to make Microsoft SQL Server support work is set up in a way that it is supposed to work for other database engines as well.
-To handle the specific behavior, code has to be loaded.
-In case this is not done, Babelfish will not present itself as Microsoft SQL Server on TCP port 1433.

-Check out the [installation page](/docs/installation/compiling-babelfish-from-source) and make sure that you have followed the instructions there.
+For detailed installation and configuration instructions, check out the [installation page](/docs/installation/compiling-babelfish-from-source).

-A second problem that may occur is that the port is closed due to firewall issues.
-Make sure port 1433 is open and available so that your clients can connect.
-How is it possible to verify that the port is open, and only the client does not work?
-One useful way is to use telnet:
+Another reason the server might start, but without Babelfish support is that the TDS port is blocked by the firewall.
+You should ensure port 1433 is open and available so that your clients can connect.
+One way to confirm the state of the port is to use telnet.
+The first example shows a successful connection to port 1433:

 ```bash
 [user@server ~]$ telnet localhost 1433